KaMiKaZeE1221/SiR-System-Monitor/README.md

 ## :test_tube: Data Sources
 Primary runtime provider path:
-- RTSS
-- AIDA64
-- HWiNFO
+- Built-in SiR sensor host
+- Optional enhanced hardware access through the bundled LibreHardwareMonitor library
-- Libre Hardware Monitor
+- Optional RTSS, AIDA64, HWiNFO, and Libre Hardware Monitor shared-memory fallbacks

 ### :compass: Recommended first-time setup
-1. Enable only the providers you actively use in `Settings -> Data Sources`.
+1. Keep `Built-in Sensors` enabled in `Settings -> Data Sources`.
-2. Confirm shared-memory output is enabled in each provider app.
+2. Enable `Enhanced Hardware Sensors` if you want supported temperatures, clocks, power, and fan readings.
+3. Enable an optional shared-memory provider only when you need its additional sensors or RTSS FPS data.
-3. Enable desired groups in `Monitoring -> Visible Sensors`.
+4. Enable desired groups in `Monitoring -> Visible Sensors`.
-4. Configure per-sensor options in `Monitoring -> Sensor Selection`.
+5. Configure per-sensor options in `Monitoring -> Sensor Selection`.
-5. Configure overlay behavior in `Appearance -> On-Screen Overlay`.
+6. Configure overlay behavior in `Appearance -> On-Screen Overlay`.
-6. Configure host/port in `Connectivity -> Web Monitor`.
+7. Configure host/port in `Connectivity -> Web Monitor`.
-7. Configure startup and update behavior in `App Behavior`.
+8. Configure startup and update behavior in `App Behavior`.

 ### Provider tips
+- The built-in sensor host is persistent and batched; it does not launch PowerShell for every refresh.
+- Enhanced sensor availability varies by motherboard, firmware, driver, permissions, and security configuration.
 - RTSS/MSI Afterburner is the most common source for FPS/frame-time telemetry.
 - HWiNFO and AIDA64 often expose overlapping sensors, so enabling only what you need helps keep the sensor list cleaner.
 - If a provider is closed or shared memory is disabled, its sensors will not populate.